 You can, however, start getting into the habit of following a predictable daily flow during those first weeks at home.

 Cycling through an eat-play-sleep routine helped to keep things steady for me in those tired new-mom days.

 Eventually, as my daughter grew, she began to rely on that daily pattern too.
 Before we knew it, our days clicked into place and we both relied on the predictability.

-Babies as young as three months old can start to recognize and settle in to a routine.
+Babies can start to recognize routines from a young age.
+Newborn babies as young as 8 weeks old can start to recognize and settle in to a routine.

-You’re welcome to begin incorporating a nap routine as early as three months old, but it’s also never too late to start!
+You’re welcome to begin incorporating a nap routine in those early weeks for your baby’s naps, but it’s also never too late to start.

 Your pre-nap routine will be something that is unique and makes the most sense for you and your little one.

 Whether your baby is a few months old or is an active toddler, there are some key components you’ll need to develop a successful nap routine.

 In general, your pre-nap routine should include the following:

 1. A Routine You Can Do Anywhere